-Like every other millennial, I’m also enjoy traveling, sustainability, and tiny houses (message me if you want to build one with me…my dad has a sawmill.
 When I get a spare moment, I enjoy wholesome meals, being active, and continuing my learning.
 From user acquisition hacks to how to master pan fried scallops, I’m constantly working on my development as a professional and person.

 Bloc is a mentor-led online bootcamp for aspiring developers.
 Our structured programs combine 1-on-1 mentorship and original, industry-vetted curriculum for a more accessible and effective alternative to an offline bootcamp.

 Bugcrowd is changing the world of cybersecurity.
 For the better.
 By combining the power of the crowd with a powerful management platform, we’re able to bring the expertise of the largest crowd of researchers to quickly identify and solve your security issues.
 Cost-effective and far faster than standard vulnerability programs, Bugcrowd offers Responsible Disclosure and Bug Bounty programs as well our Flex Bounty Program, a limited time, fixed-cost introduction to the benefits of crowdsourcing.